shatteredsilicon/backoid/README.md

 	Specify a location for the config file named backoid.conf.
 Defaults to /etc/backoid

-+   --cache-dir

-	Specify a directory to store the zfs snapshot cache.
-Defaults to /var/cache/backoid

 +   --run-dir

 	Specify a directory for temporary files such as lock files.
 Defaults to /var/run/backoid